jonhadfield/sn-cli/README.md

 ## bash autocompletion

-### autocompletion tool
+### tool
-bash completion depends on a tool that should be installed by default on most Linux installations.
+the bash completion tool should be installed by default on most Linux installations.

 To install on macOS (Homebrew)
 ``